 To be honest though, this idea is far from essential when it comes to solving your leaky gut, especially if you are following the ideas above on what to eat and what to avoid.
 That’s why I see it as more of an insurance policy.
 And since good quality green powders can be expensive, definitely only consider this idea if you still have money leftover after buying L-Glutamine, digestive enzymes and probiotics.

-28. Eat smaller meals and match food groups better
+28. Consider eating smaller meals and matching food groups better

 When trying to repair your leaky gut, attention to detail matters.
 That’s why even the more trivial ideas are worth trying out.